Our Team

 Education Director

 Julia coordinates Rich Earth’s “Urine My Garden” education program, local community outreach, and science communication.
 She also organizes the annual Rich Earth Summit, the global gathering for researchers and practitioners to advance the field of urine nutrient reclamation.
-She received her B.A. in Environmental Studies from Skidmore College in 2018 and an MRes in Human Geography from the University of Glasgow.
-In the past, her research has explored combined sewer overflows in Troy, NY, glass eels, community science, and the environmental humanities.
-Julia has been an avid peecycler since joining the Institute in 2019.
-Pee the change!
+She received her B.A. in Environmental Studies from Skidmore College, an MRes in Human Geography from the University of Glasgow, and has been with the Institute since 2019.
+She is committed to the ongoing journey of exploring how reclaiming our ‘waste’ can fertilize social change.
+Julia’s nutrients split their time between Rich Earth’s community peecycling program and her veggie garden.

 Jed Blume